slsa-framework/slsa/docs/spec/v1.0/terminology.md

 | Primary Term | Description
 | --- | ---
-| Platform | The transitive closure of software and services that must be trusted to faithfully execute builds in the build system.
-It includes software, hardware, people, and organizations.
+| Platform | The transitive closure of software and services (systems) that must be trusted to faithfully execute builds.
+The systems include both the trusted control plane as well as the processes that execute untrusted tenant build steps.
+The platform includes software, hardware, people, and organizations.
-| System | Collection of processes and tools which allows tenants to run builds.
-This includes both the trusted control plane as well as the processes that execute untrusted tenant build steps.
-| Service | A hosted build system that is run on shared infrastructure (i.e. not an individual's workstation)
 | Admin | A privileged user with administrative access to the platform, potentially allowing them to tamper with builds or the control plane.
 | Tenant | An untrusted user that builds an artifact on the platform.
 The tenant defines the build steps and external parameters.
-| Control plane | Build system component that orchestrates each independent build execution and produces provenance.
+| Control plane | Build platform component that orchestrates each independent build execution and produces provenance.
 The control plane is managed by an admin and trusted to be outside the tenant's control.
 | Build | Process that converts input sources and dependencies into output artifacts, defined by the tenant and executed within a single build environment on a platform.
 | Steps | The set of actions that comprise a build, defined by the tenant.
 | Build environment | The independent execution context in which the build runs, initialized by the control plane.
 In the case of a distributed build, this is the collection of all such machines/containers/VMs that run steps.